PeptideFox

 Contraindications

-- Surgery planned or very recent — wait until the initial clotting window has settled unless directed by a clinician
+• Planned or very recent surgery — protocols sit until the initial clotting window has settled, unless a clinician directs otherwise

 Sports compliance: TB-500 is prohibited under WADA's thymosin-beta-4 / growth-factor language, and BPC-157 is WADA S0.
 FDA compounding status is access context, not an approval or efficacy verdict.
 Testing can detect metabolites of both compounds.